Respiratory surveillance report

 7.5.1 Admissions and occupancy

-Where it is currently possible (NHSCT, SHSCT and WHSCT) only admissions where the method of admission was ‘Emergency’ are counted.
-It is not currently possible for this report to distinguish emergency from other types of admission for SEHSCT or BHSCT hospital data, following the introduction of a new electronic healthcare record on 06/11/2023 and 06/06/2024 respectively.
-For this report, all community-acquired admissions for SEHSCT and BHSCT are included, which will include non-emergency admissions (which are a small minority of the total admissions reported).
+Where it is currently possible (SHSCT and WHSCT) only admissions where the method of admission was ‘Emergency’ are counted.
+It is not currently possible for this report to distinguish emergency from other types of admission for SEHSCT, BHSCT and NHSCT hospital data, following the introduction of a new electronic healthcare record on 06/11/2023, 06/06/2024 and 07/11/2024 respectively.
+For this report, all community-acquired admissions for SEHSCT, BHSCT and NHSCT are included, which will include non-emergency admissions (which are a small minority of the total admissions reported).
 Work is ongoing to adapt systems to new data sources and re-instate differentiation of emergency admissions.
 Ongoing developmental and quality assurance work may result in adjustments to figures.

 7.5.1.1 Influenza and RSV